CAWaterBoardDataCenter/SafeToSwim/src/how-to-use.md

 The Safe to Swim map provides near real-time water quality data for California's recreational waters.
 Here's how to use it effectively.
 Data is organized into "stations," each representing a specific location where water has been monitored.
 Stations are color-coded based on their safety status, which is determined by levels of certain types of bacteria (i.e. E. coli).
 Selecting a station will show its current status as well as historical data.

+The full Safe to Swim map dataset is updated daily on weekdays, depending on staff availability.
+The dataset is available for download on the California Open Data Portal.

 ---

 ## Exploring the map